 (a) The fair market value in place of the item, as is for continued use, less the proceeds from its sale.
-(To be eligible for payment, the claimant must make a good faith effort to sell the personal property, unless the Department determines such effort is not necessary; When payment for property loss is claimed for goods held for sale, the market value shall be based on the cost of the goods to the business, not the potential selling prices; or
+To be eligible for payment, the claimant must make a good faith effort to sell the personal property, unless the District Relocation Administrator determines such effort is not necessary; When payment for property loss is claimed for goods held for sale, the market value shall be based on the cost of the goods to the business, not the potential selling prices; or

-The estimated cost of moving the item as is, but not including any allowance for storage; or for reconnecting a piece of equipment if the equipment is in storage or not being used at the acquired site; If the business or farm operation is discontinued, the estimated cost of moving the item shall be based on a moving distance of 50 miles.
+The estimated cost of moving the item up to 50 miles and reinstall as is, but not including any allowance for storage.

-- (b) If no bona fide effort to sell is made when determined necessary by the Department, and the property is abandoned, the owner of the property is not entitled to payment for move costs or direct loss. - (c) The cost for removal of abandoned personal property for which an actual direct loss payment was claimed will not be charged against other eligible move cost payments. - (2) If an item of personal property, which is used as part of a business or farm operation is not moved, but is promptly replaced with a substitute item that performs a comparable function at the replacement site, the displaced person is entitled to payment of the lesser of:
+(b) If no bona fide effort to sell is made when determined necessary by the Department, and the property is abandoned, the owner of the property is not entitled to payment for move costs or direct loss.

+Topic 575-000-000

+Right of Way Manual Effective Date: April 15, 1999

+Relocation Revised: June 3, 2025

+(c) The cost for removal of abandoned personal property for which an actual direct loss payment was claimed will not be charged against other eligible move cost payments.

+If the item is not currently in use
-The cost of the substitute item, including installation costs at the replacement site, minus any proceeds from the sale or trade-in of the replaced item; or

-The estimated cost of moving and reinstalling the replaced item, but with no allowance for storage.
-(At the Department's discretion, the estimated cost for a low cost or uncomplicated move may be based on a single estimate).
+- A) The estimated cost of moving the item 50 miles, as is. - (2) If an item of personal property, which is used as part of a business or farm operation is not moved, but is promptly replaced with a substitute item that performs a comparable function at the replacement site, the displaced person is entitled to payment of the lesser of: - (a) The cost of the substitute item, including installation costs at the replacement site, minus any proceeds from the sale or trade-in of the replaced item; or - (b) The estimated cost of moving and reinstalling the replaced item, but with no allowance for storage.
+At the Department's discretion, the estimated cost for a low cost or uncomplicated move may be based on a single estimate.

-9.3.18.2 Upon the District Right of Way Manager's request, the displacee shall transfer ownership to the Department of any personal property that has not been moved, sold or traded.
+9.3.15.2 Upon the District Right of Way Manager's request, the displacee shall transfer ownership to the Department of any personal property that has not been moved, sold or traded.